nanoix9/2019Papers/ai/big-ai-project.md

 # Part A: Critical Review

 This part is a review of recent studies on computational infant learning models and theories.
-The review is focused on visual physics intelligence such as object tracking and physical reasoning because it is the fundamental of human intelligence [citation_need].
+The review is focused on visual physics intelligence such as object tracking and physical reasoning because it is the fundamental of human intelligence [@aut.b2729747020190101].
 First the main ideas of the studies are briefly described, and then a critical review will be conducted from cognitive science perspective.

 ## Review of Recent Work